 Blush Silicone Willy's 8" Remote Control, or anything from the Silicone Willy's line

-Blush Novelties has a whooole line of affordable, body-safe, representational dildos, including non-vibrating ones of different sizes for under $30!
-(As of the day I posted this review.)
+Blush Novelties has a whooole line of affordable, body-safe, representational dildos, including non-vibrating ones of different sizes for super cheap.

 The Silicone Willy's 8" Remote Control's cost is comparable to big "realistic" vibrating dildos on the market.
 Heck, it costs less than some of the TPE, TPR, and "Cyberskin" vibrators I've seen.
 But it's totally body-safe and will last way longer.